 10 visual changes that will improve your website

+In Droptica we work with clients a lot to improve their corporate websites.
 Your website can always be better.
 We have prepared a list of things you can change to improve it visually.
 Thanks to this list, your website will look better.

 1. Ensure a consistent typography